dcartertwo/chickadee/README.md

 # 🐦 Chickadee

-Chickadee is a self-managed, open-source website analytics tool running on a Cloudflare Worker.
+Chickadee is an open-source, self-managed, privacy-focused analytics running on a Cloudflare Worker.

 Monorepo: